FirelyTeam/firely-docs/vonk/reference/dependencies.rst

 Firely OSS License
 ------------------

-Vonk relies on the reference .NET FHIR library: Hl7.Fhir.*, also created and maintained by Firely.
+Firely Server relies on the reference .NET FHIR library: Hl7.Fhir.*, also created and maintained by Firely.
 The license is this (as stated in the `LICENSE file <https://github.com/FirelyTeam/firely-net-sdk/blob/master/LICENSE>`_:

 Copyright (c) 2013-2020, HL7, Firely (info@fire.ly), Microsoft Open Technologies